eclipse-tractusx/puris/docs/admin/Admin_Guide.md

 ## Configure DTR in Backend

 Configuration of the DTR , see e.g. [Digital Twin Registry repository](https://github.com/eclipse-tractusx/sldt-digital-twin-registry).
 Refer to the [local deployment with docker compose](../../local/docker-compose.yaml) for an example configuration.

-Configure teh dtr url in the Backend via prefix `backend.puris.dtr.url`.
+Configure the dtr url in the Backend via prefix `backend.puris.dtr.url`.
 Refer to the respective deployments for more information.

+For running the PURIS FOSS application with a DTR that is used by other deployments, please refer to the section for [shared enablement services](#running-the-puris-foss-application-on-shared-enablement-services).

 ### DTR - IDP configuration